Coningsby Dawson: Military service

 In 1914, he went to Ottawa, saw Sir Sam Hughes, and was offered a commission in the Canadian Field Artillery on the completion of his training at the Royal Military College of Canada, at Kingston, Ontario.
 "His long training at Kingston had been very severe.
 It included besides the various classes which he attended a great deal of hard exercise, long rides or foot marches over frozen roads before breakfast, and so forth."

 In July 1916 he was selected, with twenty-four other officers, for immediate service in France.
 His younger brothers enlisted in the Naval Patrol, then being recruited in Canada by Commander Armstrong.

 Lieutenant Coningsby Dawson joined the Canadian Expeditionary Force at the front in 1916, and continued in service until the end of World War I. He served in the Somme battlefield at Albert, at Thiepval, at Courcelette, and at the taking of the Regina trench.

+Coningsby’s wartime article for the New York Times

+During World War I, editors at the New York Times Book Review solicited essays from American and allied soldiers serving in Europe.
+The piece submitted by Lt.
+Coningsby was published on October 21, 1917 and opens as follows:

+I have been asked to say something for the New York Times Book Review on literature in the trenches.
+There isn’t any.
+There isn’t any in the sense that people living in America would understand.
+The life that men lead in the trenches is greater literature than was ever penned...

+The essay closes with a description of allied gunners who died manning their batteries in support of infantry units under attack by German forces.
+The gunners fought while enduring a barrage of enemy poison gas shells; many of the men felt compelled to remove their gas masks in order to accurately load and site their artillery:

+The unmasked men lasted about 20 minutes; when they had been done others removed their only protection and followed their example.
+This went on for two hours…The spirit of the new literature after peace is declared is going to be the spirit of those gunners...